Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/speed.rst

 **************

 Usually, long training epochs can lead to either overfitting or no major improvements in your metrics due to no limited convergence.
-Here :class:`~lightning.pytorch.callbacks.early_stopping.EarlyStopping` callback can help you stop the training entirely by monitoring a metric of your choice.
+Here :class:`~lightning_pytorch.callbacks.early_stopping.EarlyStopping` callback can help you stop the training entirely by monitoring a metric of your choice.

 You can read more about it :ref:`here <early_stopping>`.